 - Detecting the ﬁrst antibody biomarker for neuromyelitis optica and developing a diagnostic test to distinguish the disease from multiple sclerosis.
 This discovery, using samples from our center's biorepository, enables scientists to positively diagnose neuromyelitis optica and initiate appropriate treatments.

-- Launching phase III of a worldwide clinical trial testing eculizumab, a drug typically used to treat blood disorders that has been shown in previous studies to successfully halt and prolong the time between neuromyelitis optica attacks.
+- Launching phase 3 of a worldwide clinical trial testing eculizumab, a drug typically used to treat blood disorders that has been shown in previous studies to successfully halt and prolong the time between neuromyelitis optica attacks.
 If successful, the trial could result in application to have eculizumab approved for neuromyelitis optica treatment.

 - Discovering novel mechanisms of injury and cellular stress induced by the neuromyelitis optica antibody and identifying molecular pathways that are targetable by current drugs.